 Contents I. Contact II.
 Deleted Items III.
-Affiliations and Linkbacks IV.
-Copyright and Fair Dealing V. Captionings and Subtitles References
+Anonymity IV.
+Affiliations and Linkbacks V. Copyright and Fair Dealing VI.
+Captionings and Subtitles References

 You can send an e-mail at

 com, or simply fill out the form under “Contact” subpage accessible via the header.
 You may also send a letter or contact me via an instant message program.
 I am on all the networks, and all one has to do is fire off an e-mail for information.

 Before sending off a letter or an e-mail, please disengage from vicious attacks.
 I don’t mind criticism, a critique or a debate, but if the intent to harm me is clear, I will do one of the followings:

 - Respond in kind.

 - Put you on ignore.

 - Report you to your mail provider and or Internet service provider for suspension.